 The symptoms of heroin addiction can diminish and be managed over time.
-However, the psychological dependence on heroin can remain for years even after the person stops using.
+However, the psychological dependence can remain for years even after the person stops using.

 Heroin withdrawal symptoms are some of the most severe and uncomfortable of all types of withdrawal.
 Symptoms typically begin within 12 hours of the last dose, and peak between 48 and 72 hours after that.
 Physical withdrawal symptoms usually subside after a week.
 However, many people will start to use again when they feel these symptoms, just to relieve the pain.

 - Nausea & vomiting